alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 When a pool for a specific token pair is funded, it allows users to exchange those tokens, with a fee for each swap.
 Users can swap one token with another by calling `swap-x-for-y` or `swap-y-for-x`.
 As the names imply, `swap-x-for-y` swaps token-x into token-y and `swap-y-for-x` swaps token-y into token-x.

-Users can specify the slippage limit (the minimum amount of the target token they expect to receive: `min-dy` and `min-dx`, respectively), so that the call fails if the swapped amount does not meet your target.
+Users can specify the slippage limit (the minimum amount of the desired target token they expect to receive: `min-dy` and `min-dx`, respectively), so that the call fails if the swapped amount does not meet your target.

 ### Swap helper and routing

 It may not be reasonable to expect developers or users to remember the correct order of token pairs.
-Therefore, we provide `swap-helper` function that helps choose between `swap-x-for-y` and `swap-y-for-x` and swaps token-x into token-y without users having to know the correct order.
+Therefore, we provide `swap-helper` function that helps choose between `swap-x-for-y` and `swap-y-for-x` and swaps `token-x` into `token-y` without users having to know the correct order.

 Sometimes, a direct swap isn't possible.
 In such cases, the system employs intermediate tokens to complete the exchange.
 For example, swapping Token-A to Token-C might require an intermediate swap through Token-B. This process is known as a multi-hop or multi-step swap.
-It is intended for scenarios where a direct pool for Token-A/Token-C does not exist, but there are pools for Token-A/Token-B and Token-B/Token-C. The current version of the protocol supports chains of up to 4 pools.
+It is intended for scenarios where a direct pool for Token-A/Token-C does not exist, but there are pools for Token-A/Token-B and Token-B/Token-C. To facilitate multi-hop swaps, we provide three helper routing functions: `swap-helper-a`, `swap-helper-b`, and `swap-helper-c`.
+These functions support multi-hop swaps involving two, three, and four pools, respectively.

 ## Helper functions